 Many affiliate marketers make more than $100,000 per year from affiliate marketing, and they seem to work from the beach perpetually.

 While this is the impression many people may have about affiliate marketing, starting a business with affiliate marketing is actually not very different from starting any other forms of online and offline businesses.

 An affiliate marketer needs to keep learning and improving, and treat his/her website as a real business in order to thrive.

 3. You Should Always Choose the Most Profitable Niche

-When starting an affiliate marketing business, most people will go for the “hot niche” because they believe that’s what will make them the most money.
+When it comes to starting an affiliate marketing business, most people go for the “hot niche” because they believe that’s what will make them the most money.